-While people usually come out to Colorado for the mountains (hiking or skiing), I do get the occasional, make that frequent weekend guest on a desperate mission to escape the Chi-beria winter (yes, it is always warmer here).
+While people usually come to Colorado for the mountains (hiking or skiing), I do get the occasional, make that frequent weekend guest on a desperate mission to escape the Chi-beria winter (yes, it is always warmer here).
 Then there are those that go all in, and move here.
 Hey!
 The more the merrier!
-Plus we have all kinds of rentals and real estate (I hear there are some nice apartments in Hilltop).
+Plus we have all kinds of rentals and real estate.
 And while I like to tailor everyone’s trip to their interests and tastes, there are certain locales that completely embody everything offbeat, quirky and forward-thinking I love about Denver.
 So if you’re planning to visit me, be forewarned, we will probably be making these three stops.

 The Source – The Source pioneered the concept of artisanal indoor markets.
 Named for the fact that everything is “locally sourced,” enjoy perusing purveyors of gourmet coffee, cheese, meats, cocktails, an art gallery, two restaurants, a brewery, and more all under one roof.
 A cool space in general, this warehouse conversion turned living piece of street art was designed with graffiti-clad walls and exposed beams to section off the various vendors.
 If you happen to be there around dinnertime, Acorn, from the highly acclaimed team behind Oak on Fourteenth in Boulder is strongly recommended (get the meatball and the shrimp and grits).